leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ### Security Restrictions and Cross-Origin Headers

 Modern browsers enforce strict security policies to protect users from potentially harmful actions.
-Accessing files through the `file://` protocol poses a security risk, as it may allow untrusted files to interact with local resources.
-Which may lead to data breaches.
+Accessing files through the `file://` protocol poses a security risk, as it may allow untrusted HTML files to interact with local resources and cause to data breaches.

-Additionally, SharedArrayBuffer requires cross-origin isolation to function properly, which cannot be established when serving files with the `file://` protocol.
+Additionally, [SharedArrayBuffer] requires cross-origin isolation to function properly, which cannot be established when serving files with the `file://` protocol.
 This protocol restricts the ability to set crucial HTTP headers, such as `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`.

 ### Recommended Solution: Local Web Server Requirement

 To properly utilize CheerpX, you must run a local web server.
 This allows you to access your HTML files with a URL that starts with `http://` or `https://`, such as `http://localhost:8080/`.
-Using a web server ensures that all necessary HTTP headers for cross-origin isolation are correctly applied.
+Using a web server ensures that all necessary HTTP headers for cross-origin isolation can be correctly applied.

 For more information on server setups, please see our [server setup guide].